 Each material has its strengths, but selecting the right one depends on plumbing applications and environmental conditions.

 Choosing between threaded and welded pipe fittings depends on the application and long-term maintenance needs.
+Additional information about the pros and cons of these fittings can help in making an informed decision.

 For tips on avoiding solvent-welding mistakes, check out this helpful blog.